11/14/2012 Mind-Body Health

 Sleep and Restful Awarenes

 • Get enough sleep!
 This is vital for Vatas, who tend to push themselves to the point of physical or mental exhaustion.
-Read more about creating a restful sleep routine here.

 • Learn to meditate.
 For the overactive Vata mind, meditation is one of the best ways to find calm and stillness.
 The Chopra Center recommends and offers instruction in a powerful practice called Primordial Sound Meditation, a mantra-based meditation rooted in the traditions of ancient India.